 Obalon, Orbera, and ReShape are temporary balloon systems approved by the FDA to aid weight loss for people with high BMI scores or obesity-related complications.
 Also called intragastric balloons, these systems work by taking up space in the stomach, making you feel full and causing you to eat less.

 Each balloon system is a little different, but most are placed in the stomach by swallowing a capsule, which is then inflated.
-Most balloon systems are retrieved after a few months via endoscopy, which involves a flexible tube with a camera and tools on it being inserted down the throat.
+Most balloon systems are retrieved after a few months via endoscopy, which involves inserting a flexible tube with a camera and tools on it down the throat.

 Rare but serious side effects of balloon systems can happen if the balloon deflates, enters the intestines, and causes a blockage that requires surgery to correct.